Listings for Nov. 27–Dec. 3, 2023; Black Friday streaming deals, "The Daily Show" has a new Canadian home, and more.

 The science fiction thriller movie Stowaway, co-written and directed by Joe Penna and starring Anna Kendrick, Daniel Dae Kim, Shamier Anderson and Toni Collette, was released on streaming on Thursday, April 22, 2021.

 While the film is available on Netflix in most of the world, including in the United States, Netflix does not have rights to the film in Canada, a distinction that has been understandably confusing even for Netflix's own Canadian social media team.

 Instead, Stowaway is now available in Canada on Amazon Prime Video, as announced in late March via a programming notice we received from Amazon, as well as a post on Twitter by Canadian film distribution company Elevation Pictures.
-Prime Video released Stowaway in Canada on the same day as Netflix, April 22, at no extra charge for subscribers of Amazon's Prime subscription program, which costs $7.99 per month or $79.00 per year (plus applicable taxes), with a 30-day free trial available to first-time subscribers in most parts of Canada.
+Prime Video released Stowaway in Canada on the same day as Netflix, April 22, at no extra charge for subscribers of Amazon's Prime subscription program, which as of April 2022 costs $9.99 per month or $99.00 per year (plus applicable taxes), with a 30-day free trial available to first-time subscribers in most parts of Canada.

 As explained in this article from the entertainment trade news site Deadline, Netflix purchased distribution rights to Stowaway in multiple territories late 2020, after a previous deal between Sony Pictures and the movie's producing studio, XYZ Films, fell through.

 Indeed, the article linked above notes that several independent distributors, which had purchased rights in specific countries separately from the Sony deal, would be holding onto their distribution.
 This seems to have been what's happened in Canada, where Elevation evidently held onto its rights, as indicated by their tweet.

 So from there, how did Stowaway land on Prime?